ccremer/clustercode-worker/README.md

 ## Configuring for local development

-- Copy `defaults.yaml` to `config.yaml`
+- Copy `clustercode.yaml` to `localconfig.yaml`
 - Create the directories `input`, `output` in the current working dir.
-- Change the input and output dirs in `config.yaml`
+- Change the input and output dirs in `localconfig.yaml`
-- Delete other values in `config.yaml` that are already default, leaving the custom ones left.
+- Delete other values in `localconfig.yaml` that are already default, leaving the custom ones left.
+- When starting again, be sure to pass `-c localconfig` to the binary as arguments (without extension).

 ## Testing